 Older dogs are not as steady on their feet and may feel unsure.
 Not only is your older dog a bit less steady due to muscle or joint issues or discomfort, their eyesight may not be as sharp.
 As dogs age, their eyes may develop cataracts and their vision becomes cloudy.
+As I careen thru my 60s I have noticed I reach out for something to stabilize me as I walk outdoors.
+Yep, it happens.

 All of these physical changes, as well as the possibility of some lessening of cognitive function, add up to the possibility of a tumble.
 While dogs are not as prone to slipping and breaking a hip, as can happen to elderly people, their falls can have depilating consequences, just the same.